libxlsxwriter

 A staging directory can be set with DESTDIR

-which is prepended to all install paths, a feature mostly useful for packaging:
+which is prepended to all install paths.
+This is a an occasionally useful feature for packaging:

 make install PREFIX=/usr/third_party DESTDIR=./staging/